Ari-O-Alt/Ari-O-Alt/README.md

 - 🔭 I’m currently learning about AI and Machine Learning/ Deep Learning.
-- 🌱 These days I am learning Node and 3D Modeling with Blender.
+- 🌱 In my free time I like to write technical articles.
-- 👯 I’m looking to collaborate on technical writing.
+- 👯 I’m looking to collaborate on small Javascript projects.
 - 📫 You can find me on [DEV](https://dev.to/ari_o) or on [Twitter](https://twitter.com/ArikaAlt).
 I also write small pieces of code on [Codesanbox](https://codesandbox.io/u/Ari-O-Alt) and [Codepen](https://codepen.io/Arika_O).

 ### Skills/ Technologies